redplanetlabs/specter/README.md

 [0 1 2 3 10 5 8 7 6 9 4 11 12 13 14 15]
 ```

-Here's how to decrement every value in a map:
+Decrement every value in a map:

 ```clojure
 user> (transform [ALL LAST]